alexandre-touret/rest-apis-versioning-solution/docs/05-conflicts.md

 # Dealing with breaking changes

+## TL;DR: What are you going to learn in this chapter?

+This chapter covers the following topics:

+1. Dig into Backward compatibility hassle and implement a solution to make both of the two versions work

 ## Preamble

 Now it is time to move on.

-We just deprecated our [first version](../rest-book) and add new features for our new customers while bringing them wisely to our existing ones!
+We just deprecated our [first version](../rest-book), and we must add new features for our new customers while bringing them wisely to our existing ones!

 How to migrate your customers who use the V1 to the V2 ?
 Good question!

 The first thing to do is to communicate on a regular basis the roadmap and the planned your product End Of Life (EoL) milestones.

-By the way, our customer wants having several authors for a same book.
+By the way, our customer wants to get several authors for a same book.
-Currently, one book could only have one author.
+Currently, one book could only get one author.
 This functionality could be considered as a [breaking change](https://en.wiktionary.org/wiki/breaking_change).

 Beyond the API definition, this new functionality impacts the whole application.
 From the OpenAPI description to database schema.